Spiritual/Shouter Baptist Day Menu

 Today, it is a common sight on a Sunday morning to see members of the Spiritual Baptist faith on their way to and from services in their stark white garb.

-For this day I have envisioned a vegetarian lunch of truly local fare! 🙂
+For this day I have envisioned a light lunch of truly local fare! 🙂

 To learn more about the Spiritual/Shouter Baptist Community visit the below: